 Aragog’s legs were mechanized with aquatronics — hydraulic systems that function with water.
 Dudman related: “it created the gentle, quiet movement that spider legs have.
 It was quite creepy.”
 Aragog’s four front legs were puppeteered through mechanical articulated rods called waldos — which reproduced movements made by controllers — whereas the rear legs (whose tips would be seen by the camera) were manually puppeteered by crewmembers in the hole.

 To animate the spider, it was pushed out to give the impression of it crawling towards Harry and Ron.
 “Basically, the guys moved the spider around physically by pulling its legs and pushing its body along, and whatever they did was mirrored on the set,” Dudman explained.
 “The front legs had to give the impression they were pulling the body out even though it was really getting pushed out.
 We put a little radar unit at the tip of each leg so the performers would always know when the leg made contact with the ground.
 Holding that position made the spider look like it was taking weight on that leg.
 If a leg was coming within six inches of the ground, a green light came on and when it touched the ground a red light came on.
-The performers also had TV monitors so they could see where the legs were going on the set.”
+The performers also had monitors at disposal, so that they could see where the legs were going on the set.”